-Saturday, October 5, 2019 is this year’s International Observe the Moon Night, and Frosty Drew Observatory will join thousands of museums, observatories, and science institutions around the world in spotlighting our nearest neighbor, the Moon.
-The first quarter Moon will be in perfect position for spectacular up-close viewing in our telescopes and on our grounds.
+Saturday, October 1, 2022 is this year’s International Observe the Moon Night, and Frosty Drew Observatory will join thousands of museums, observatories, and science institutions around the world in spotlighting our nearest neighbor, the Moon.
+The waxing crescent Moon will be in perfect position for spectacular up-close viewing in our telescopes and on our grounds.

-Starting at 6:00 p.m. the Frosty Drew campus will be bustling with Lunar activities to mesmerize; including a telescope with a wide angle view of the entire Lunar surface, and a telescope presenting deep sky objects, stars, and everything non-Lunar.
+Starting at 6:30 pm the Frosty Drew campus will be bustling with Lunar activities to mesmerize; including a telescope with a wide angle view of the entire Lunar surface, and a telescope presenting deep sky objects, stars, and everything non-Lunar.
 In the Observatory our main telescope will use high magnification to focus on notable craters and the Apollo landing sites.
 The Lunar Lounge will be setup with a live telescopic projection of the Moon.
 Video stations will be available showcasing the Moon using fantastic lunar imagery captured by Frosty Drew Observatory and other scientific institutions.
-In the Sky Theatre we will be showing videos and hosting presentations about the Moon.
+In the Sky Theatre, we'll offering presentations about the Moon.
+In the Science Center a 12 foot wide panoramic of the Apollo 11 landing site will be on display compliments of NASA's Lunar Reconnaissance Orbiter.